 Here is a cost benefit analysis for agencies vs. in-house teams.

-Marketing Tasks You Will Need to Address
+Creating a List of Marketing Tasks You Will Need to Address

 We will organize these tasks into three lists: SEO, development/website management, and paid media.
 This is not a perfect organization of your marketing needs, nor is it exhaustive, and there is lots of overlap among lists.
 But this is a good starting point.

 - Identifying and executing backlink opportunities